 In addition to the two listed above, many other accessibility browser extensions and tools exist.

-2. Manual checklist
+2. Manual testing and checklists

 The most accurate accessibility evaluations use a combination of automated and manual testing.
-The ASU Web Accessibility Audit walks you step-by-step through an accessibility audit and covers most of the basics, including keyboard-only access.
+The ASU Web Accessibility Audit walks you step-by-step through an accessibility audit and covers many of the basics, including keyboard-only access.

 3. Screen reader testing

 The desktop screen readers used most often in testing are JAWS or NVDA.
-VoiceOver also is frequently used, particularly with responsive sites that will be viewable on the iPhone:
+VoiceOver also is frequently used, particularly with responsive sites and mobile applications.

-(Screen reader data from the WebAIM Screen Reader User Survey #7 Results.)
+(Screen reader data from the WebAIM Screen Reader User Survey #10 Results.)

 4. Expert review